drcarenhan/COMP90042_2024/README.md

 The leaderboard submission is optional.
 The top 10 groups in the private leaderboard will receive 3 bonus marks.
 The top 11 to 30 groups in the private leaderboard will receive 1 bonus mark.
-The evaluation metric for this competition is **Mean F1-Score**.
-The F1 metric weights recall and precision equally, and a good retrieval algorithm will maximize both precision and recall simultaneously.
-Thus, moderately good performance on both will be favoured over extremely good performance on one and poor performance on the other.

-The Mean F1 Score in Kaggle is the same as [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html), with an average of 'micro'.

-In your report, you can either use token-based or entity-based performance measures.

 **Leaderboard Submission Format**